A Plaque Test for Redundancies in Relational Data [Extendend Version]: Introduction

-\begin{example} Figure~\ref{fig:relation} shows a popular textbook example for discussing database normalization\footnote{Data instance from the German Wikipedia site on database normalization, \url{https://de.wikipedia.org/wiki/Normalisierung_(Datenbank)}.}.
+\begin{example} Figure~\ref{fig:relation} shows an example from the German Wikipe\-dia site on database normalization\footnote{ Retrieved from \url{https://de.wikipedia.org/wiki/Normalisierung_(Datenbank)}, last accessed September 2024.}.
 The relation manages a CD collection.
-Each CD has an identifier (ID), an AlbumTitle (AT), and was released in a given year (RYear/RY).
-The band who released the CD (Band/B) was founded in a given year (BYear/BY).
-Each CD has several tracks (Track/T), each having a title (TrackTitle/TT).
+Each CD has an identifier (ID), an album title (Album), and was released in a given year (RYear).
+The band that released the CD (Band) was also founded in a given year (BYear).
+Each CD has several tracks (Track) and each track has a title (Title).

-We assume the following functional dependencies to hold:
+We consider the following functional dependencies (not stated as a canonical cover):

-Figure~\ref{fig:relation2} shows a plaque test for this relation, given these dependencies: Each cell carries an entropy value, where smaller values reflect a higher degree of redundancy.
-Accordingly, the deeper the blue hue, the more redundant a value.
+Figure~\ref{fig:relation2} shows the plaque test applied to the instance in Figure~\ref{fig:relation}, based on these dependencies: Each cell is assigned an entropy value.
+Our plaque test then visualizes these entropy values by coloring the cells: the more redundant the value, the smaller the entropy value and the deeper the blue.

-Specifically, let us consider the dependency \enquote{$\mbox{ID} \rightarrow \mbox{AlbumTitle}$}.
-In the given instance, the title of the album with ID~1 is recorded redundantly, captured by an entropy of~0.8.
-If the title were \enquote{lost} in the first tuple, it could be recovered from the second or third tuple (and vice versa).
-In contrast, if the title of Anastacia's album with ID~3 were lost, it could not be recovered.
-Intuitively, there is redundancy in the album title \enquote{Not That Kind}, which is why it tests positive for redundancy and is highlighted in light blue.
-This is different for the album title \enquote{Freak of Nature}: Cells in white (entropy~1) contain nonredundant data, i.e., their values cannot be recovered from others.
+Specifically, let us consider the dependency \enquote{$\mbox{ID} \rightarrow \mbox{Album}$}.
+In the given data instance, the album title \enquote{Not That Kind} with ID~1 is recorded redundantly.
+If this information was lost in the first tuple, it could still be recovered from the second or third tuple (and vice versa).
+This is captured by an entropy of~0.8 and blue color (denoting \enquote{plaque}).
+In contrast, if the album title \enquote{Freak of Nature} with ID~3 was lost, it could not be recovered.
+Consequently, the cell has entropy~1 and remains white (\enquote{no plaque}).

 Let us next consider the dependency \enquote{Band $\rightarrow$ BYear}, stating that the band determines the year of foundation.
-Since there are four entries for band Anastacia, the year of foundation is even more redundant than the year of release of her album \enquote{Not That Kind}.
-Accordingly, our plaque test colors the foundation years for Anastacia's band in a deeper hue (as the entropy drops to~0.7). \end{example}
+Since there are four tuples for the band Anastacia, the year of the foundation is more redundant than the year of the release of her album \enquote{Not That Kind} (recorded in three tuples).
+Accordingly, the entropy values differ and our plaque test colors the foundation years for Anastacia's band in a deeper blue.

+Finally, let us consider the dependency \enquote{ID $\rightarrow$ BYear}.
+Since we have three entries for the album with ID 1 (\enquote{Not That Kind}), and only one entry each for the albums with ID 2 (\enquote{Wish You Were Here}) and ID 3 (\enquote{Freak of Nature}), the band year is even more redundant for Anstacia's album \enquote{Not That Kind} (entropy value~0.6) than for her album \enquote{Freak of Nature} (entropy value~ 0.7). \end{example}